Jimmy Cricket is a legendary Irish Comedian and After-Dinner Speaker

 Jimmy continued developing his ‘Jimmy Cricket’ character in the Northern Clubs.
 It was at this time that TV producers began to take note of this refreshing comic with his hilarious Irish humour.

 He went on to win LWT’s talent contest, Search For A Star, and was later given his own series on Central Television in the mid-1980s called “And There’s More” (which included the first TV appearance by the impressionist Rory Bremner).

-Jimmy also had my own programme on BBC Radio 2, featured in ‘The Krankies Klub‘ alongside The Krankies and Bobby Davro and appeared on The Royal Variety Show.
+Jimmy also had his own programme on BBC Radio 2, featured in ‘The Krankies Klub‘ alongside The Krankies and Bobby Davro and appeared on The Royal Variety Show.

 In 2015, Jimmy featured in a special Christmas show alongside ‘The Osmonds’ in the ‘Andy Williams Christmas Spectacular’ touring the UK performing at venues such as the O2 Arena in London and the Harrogate International Centre.

-Cricket’s humour is entirely clean, complimented with his popular theme of Irish logic.
+Cricket’s humour is entirely clean, complimented with his popular theme of Irish comedy logic.